 How Do I Know When I Have a Herniated Disc?

-As herniated discs affect the spinal cord and peripheral nervous system, symptoms can be wide-ranging.
-They include neck and lower back pain, radiating or “shooting pain” of the limbs on one side of the body, muscle weakness and spasms, numbness of the limbs, and difficulty walking.
+Just like almost any other injury, a disc tear can be painful as local nerves in the disc wall become irritated and inflamed.
+Additionally, as herniated discs interfere with the nearby spinal cord and peripheral nervous system, symptoms can be wide-ranging.
+They include neck and lower back pain, radiating or “shooting pain” in the limbs on one side of the body, muscle weakness and spasms, numbness of the limbs and difficulty walking.